SecUSo/privacy-friendly-todo-list/README.md

 ## License

 Privacy Friendly App Todo is licensed under the Apache License Version 2.0.
-All  images (the logo of Privacy Friendly Apps, the SECUSO logo and the header in the navigation drawer) copyright Technische Universtität Darmstadt (2016).
+The icons used in the nagivation drawer are licensed under the CC BY 2.5.
+In addition to them the app uses icons from Google Design Material Icons licensed under Apache License Version 2.0.
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the header in the navigation drawer) copyright Technische Universtität Darmstadt (2016).

 ## Contributors